 Most frequently, one implant per missing tooth is placed.
 Because many of the larger teeth in the back of your jaws have two or three roots, the most common approach is to replace missing back teeth with larger implants.

 For multiple missing teeth, however, not every single tooth has to be replaced with its own dental implant.
-Once again, Dr. Farris, Dr. Gonzalez, and Dr. Sharma will carefully and extensively review all viable options with you.
+Once again, Dr. Farris, Dr. Gonzalez, Dr. Sharma, Dr. Varley and Dr. Chaves will carefully and extensively review all viable options with you.